mabragor/defmacro-enhance/README.md

 DEFUN! and DEFMACRO-DRIVER!
 ---------------------------

 Not only DEFMACRO deserves to be enhanced.
-Sometimes, use just want to use gensyms and variable injections in other constructs.
+Sometimes, user just wants to use gensyms and variable injections in other constructs.
 Hence, DEFUN! and DEFMACRO-DRIVER! provide deformations of original constructs, that understand G!- and E!- symbols (There is not much use of O!-symbols for defun - all args are already once-only,